A lawyer can review and research your trademark to determine if it can be protected. If needed, they can also advise on changes.

 Do you want to deter others from using your mark?

-Do you want national, exclusive rights to it?
+Do you want national, exclusive rights to it in certain classes?

-If a competitor starts using a mark similar to yours, would you want to stop their infringement?
+If a competitor starts using a mark similar to yours, would you want a legal basis to stop their infringement?

 If you answered “yes” to any of those questions, then official trademark registration with the USPTO is most likely the right step for you.
-Submitting a trademark application means you’ll be listed in the USPTO database, which provides public notice to anyone searching for similar marks and deters them from using your trademark.
+Submitting a trademark application means you’ll be listed in the USPTO database, which provides public notice to anyone searching for similar marks and helps to deter others from using your trademark.
 Once your trademark is registered, you’ll have national, exclusive rights to use it.
-Later, if you ever need to go to federal court to protect your trademark, your registration certificate will prove ownership, meaning you won’t need to provide massive amounts of evidence to prove when and how you’ve been using your mark.
+Later, if you ever need to go to federal court to protect your trademark, your registration certificate will assist in proving ownership.

 Benefits of trademark registration also include having a basis to file for trademark protection in foreign countries, the right to bring a trademark lawsuit in federal court, and the right to use the official federal trademark registration symbol ®.
 You can also record your registration with the U.S. Customs and Border Protection (CBP) to get the added benefit of having them halt imported goods that infringe on your trademark.